ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 We assigned team member roles through an open conversation on Microsoft Teams.
 In what follows, we give a quick breakdown of the individual roles of each team member and the reasons for those role assignments.

-Given Lizhao's strengths in coding, she naturally wanted to be involved in both the front and backend of the build.
+Given Lizhao's strengths in coding, she naturally wanted to be involved in both the front and back-end of the build.
 Her clear, logical approach to all aspects of the build meant that she was an invaluable team member who could always be relied on.

-Harri took on the leadership role as the project manager whilst also getting involved in the coding and the design side of things.
+Harri took on the leadership role as the project manager whilst also working on the back-end, and contributing to design side of things.
 His strong leadership and steady hand meant that he was more than capable of steering us through every stage of the project, from ideation to implementation.

-Like Lizhao, Chris's strengths lie in coding, but with a particular focus on the BackEnd.
+Like Lizhao, Chris's strengths lie in coding, but with a particular focus on the front-end.
 Given his skills in this department, he was happy to devote the majority of his time to the build and maintenance of the database and servers.
 He also offered great insights on every aspect of the build.
 As with the other team members, he was invaluable throughout.

-Max, who likes design, dedicated most of his time to the FrontEnd.
-He got involved with the BackEnd too, but was mostly keen to develop his FrontEnd skills.
+Max, who likes design, dedicated most of his time to the Front-end.
+He also took on the role of writing a lot of the documentation, and getting involved with the UI and UX design.

 ## Communication